Page 1 of 1

 D

-Receive your execution health snapshot
+Receive your operational continuity snapshot